Names and Attributes

 Officials are investigating activity tied to the Juarez and Sinaloa cartels, which are both active in the area

-believed to be from the Juarez cartel's armed wing, "La Linea."
-According to federal data, both the Juarez
+to be from the Juarez cartel's armed wing, "La Linea."
+According to federal data, both the Juarez and Sinaloa

-and Sinaloa cartels have active presences in the U.S. and parts of Mexico.
-Recent data obtained from the
+cartels have active presences in the U.S. and parts of Mexico.
+Recent data obtained from the DEA and Stratfor

-DEA and Stratfor Global Intelligence and the Federation of American Scientists shows the Sinaloa cartel
+Global Intelligence and the Federation of American Scientists shows the Sinaloa cartel with a dominant

 El Paso Times